eva-may-JS/Individual-Project-Formative-Assessment/README.md

 - The logo was created using LOGO.com (https://logo.com/)
 - The icons were taken from [Font Awesome](https://fontawesome.com/)
 - The Favicon was created using Favicon.io (https://favicon.io/)
+- The fonts were obtained from Google Fonts (https://fonts.google.com/)

 ### Media